VRConservation/fbabook/_sources/chapters/resilience.md

 ## Appendices

 ### Appendix 1: Land Ownership
 Restoration efforts are readily implemented on California’s public lands (which range from 47%-52% of the state [^39]); however, given that the remainder of the state is in the hands of private landowners, government entities and organizations must collaborate with these stakeholders to implement wildfire reduction and climate mitigation solutions.
 Private landowners can be further broken down into industrial and non-industrial private landowners, with 8.7 million acres of timberlands owned by small acreage non-industrial private landowners.[^40] In 2020, the state had around 200,000 non-industrial private forest landowners, of which approximately 60% are 65+ years or older, and only 9% use their forest land for income.[^41] Although granular data on private landowner demographics is not readily available, it would be interesting for future research to utilize this level of detail.
 Regardless, given their sizable ownership, private landowners (industrial and non-industrial) are important players in the fight against wildfires.
-The California Land Ownership dataset paints a similar picture, with public lands at 52% and private at 48% (Table 1)
+The California Land Ownership dataset paints a similar picture, with public lands at 52% and private at 48% (Table 1).
+A visual depiction of the landownership split is shown in {numref}`fig4`.

 Table 1: California land ownership breakdown.